 Also for: newly-opened sites still finding their rhythm, operators running two or three sites who need better scaffolding.
 Not for: chains with finance teams, groups of ten plus sites, anyone looking for a get-rich-quick template.

-Not a consultant, not a journalist.
-Someone who has opened sites, closed sites, made payroll in tight months, and got restaurants to profitability on the other side.
+Not consultants, not journalists.
+People who have opened sites, closed sites, made payroll in tight months, and got restaurants to profitability on the other side.
 The advice is what actually worked, not what sounded good.

 Six working spreadsheets with 649 formulas.
-Eight playbooks with scripts, templates, and checklists.
-An 50-page book that ends every chapter with "what to do this week."
-Read it Sunday, use it Monday.
+Nine playbooks with scripts, templates, and checklists.
+A 57-page book that ends every chapter with "what to do this week."
+Read it tonight, use it tomorrow.

 Not for chains.
 For owners of one to five sites who wear every hat, work six days, and do not have an FD, an analyst, or a marketing team.
 The whole system is priced and paced for how you actually run the business.